simatic-ax/learning-path/03_hardware_configuration/slides/slides.md

 </header>

 <div class="flex-col justify-center">
   <p>Using the command <b>"apax hwc manage-users"</b>, you can list all known users, assign passwords, and create users.
-As with the other commands, you must specify the PLC name and the location of the PLC config file the user is currently in.
+As with the other commands, you must specify the PLC name and the location of the PLC config file the user is currently in with the same --input parameters you would pass to hwc compile.
 Note: Role assignment is still done via the hwl config file.
 Therefore, both the config file and user management in the PLC Security Configuration File must be maintained.</p>
   <br>
   <p> The command now offers the following options:
     <ul>